wobsoriano/svedux/README.md

 </button>
 ```

-If you want to add `useSelector` like functionality, you can use the [derived](https://svelte.dev/tutorial/derived-stores) function:
+If you want to add `useSelector` like functionality, you can use Svelte's [derived](https://svelte.dev/tutorial/derived-stores) function from `svelte/store`:

 ```ts
 import { store } from '$lib/store'